Tip: Use Ctrl+F on Windows or Cmd+F on Mac to search questions listed on this page.

 The DRI Sleeper® eclipse is a true two-part wireless alarm.
 The Urosensor™ has no wires connecting it to the alarm and no transmitter attached to the underwear which it must be plugged into.
 The Urosensor™ goes right inside the underwear where the urine escapes and the alarm can be placed next to your child’s bed.
 The DRI Sleeper® eclipse can also transmit to more than one alarm at the same time, so parents and caregivers can have an alarm in their room.

-DRI Sleeper® alarms are manufactured by Anzacare which has an ISO13485 rating.
-This is an international quality certification for medical device manufacture and a guarantee of quality and the highest level of customer support.
+DRI Sleeper® alarms are manufactured by Anzacare.
+They are registered with the FDA and ARTG.
 DRI Sleeper alarms also carry the CE mark for conformity with European Community rules for medical device manufacture and the DRI Sleeper® eclipse complies with the international standards for electromagnetic compatibility.

 The DRI Sleeper® excel has built-in safety electronics to stop current passing through the sensor once the alarm is triggered.
 This ensures your child’s urine does not acidify and lead to skin irritation and rashes, which can happen with other types of alarms.
 The DRI Sleeper® eclipse, on the other hand, emits just two low frequency radio waves of only 1.4 seconds duration so it is completely safe to use with children.